A look into the life of Boulevard Presbyterian Church, its community, and thoughts about where life and faith run into each other.

 God of compassion please watch over the people of Haiti, and weave out of these terrible happenings wonders of goodness and grace.
 Surround those who have been affected by tragedy with a sense of your present love, and hold them in faith.
 Though they are lost in grief, may they find you and be comforted.
 Guide us as a church to find ways of providing assistance that heal wounds and provide hope.
 Help us to remember that when one of your children suffers we all suffer; through Jesus Christ who was dead,

-and rules this world with you.
+but lives and rules this world with you.
 Amen.

 If you feel compelled to make monetary assistance part of your response I would encourage you to visit the Presbyterian Disaster Assistance's Website site.
 Here you can find an update on the earthquake, the ways you can respond with assistance, and a method to make a contribution to the PCUSA's releif efforts.
 With reports of scam charities being reported daily, we have to be extra cautious in the way in which we give.
 It is important to note that the PCUSA's Extra Commitment Donation System is easy to use, totally honest and scam free.
 If you would rather not donate online there is a phone number to call as well.